Samyukt Kisan Morcha calls for 'Bharat Bandh' on Sep 25 | Headlines

 - India

-During the convention, discussions and deliberations took place on the farmers' struggle that has been going on for the last nine months, and it focused on making their agitation against the farm laws a pan-India movement.
+During the convention, discussions and deliberations took place on the farmers' struggle that has been going on for the last nine months, and it focused on making their agitation against the farm laws a pan-India movement, he said.

-''During the convention, it was discussed as to how the government has been pro-corporate and attacking the farming community.
+''During this convention we understood how the government has been attacking the farming community with the pro-corporate laws, and how by capturing the market, farmers' produce will be bought at lower prices.

+''The government which is on the verge of bankruptcy, is trying to recover the money from the farmers, labourers and the common man by increasing the fuel prices and prices of cooking gas.
+All these anti-public steps are to benefit the corporate.
+It is important to strengthen our agitation against all of these factors,'' Mittal said.

-''Our demands for repeal of all three pro-corporate farm laws, legal guarantee for MSP of all crops, repeal of Electricity Bill, 2021, no prosecution of farmers under the 'Commission of AQ Management in NCR and Adjoining Areas Bill 2021' were reiterated during the convention,'' Mittal said.
+He added that their demands for repeal of the three farm laws, legal guarantee for MSP of all crops, repeal of Electricity Bill, 2021, and no prosecution of farmers under the 'Commission of AQ Management in NCR and Adjoining Areas Bill 2021' were also reiterated during the convention.

+Mittal also elaborated on the farmers' upcoming rally in Uttar Pradesh scheduled to take place in Muzaffarnagar on September 5, saying it is expected to witness the participation by lakhs of people.

+''A call for strengthening this movement will be made from there.
+The movement will be taken to every zila there, and we have appealed to people to participate in large numbers.

 On Thursday, the farmers' protest against the three contentious laws completed nine months since they first arrived at the Delhi borders.
 The farmers have been demanding the repeal of the laws which they are afraid will do away with the MSP system, leaving them at the mercy of big corporations.